springrain/zorm/README.md

 	}
 	// open global transaction for the first time ctx = tm.InitSeataContext(ctx)

-	xidObj := ctx.Value("XID")
+    // There is a request to come in, manually get the XID xidObj := ctx.Value("XID")
 	if xidObj ! = nil {
 		xid := xidObj.(string)